 2late4u Posted February 10, 2014 Report Share Posted February 10, 2014 better check the aligment on your town and country if they are wearing on the outside edges faster the the middle...
 Journey_SeXT and jkeaton 2 Link to comment Share on other sites More sharing options...

 Windancer Posted February 11, 2014 Report Share Posted February 11, 2014 I purchased a '11 DJ with roughly 10000 miles on it, and between that, and now the tires that came from the factory are pretty much bald in the rear.
 I know Dodge will not replace them as wear with tire is a fact of life.
 I replaced my original 19" Kumhos at 40,000 kilometers (24,000 miles), I know that many people have criticized the Kumhos and who am I to argue, in my case they were decent tires but there is always the other side.
 I replaced them with MIchelin Latitude HP's, and so far am very pleased.
 The store said I would probably get another summer from them but advised using them this winter.
 I live up north on the Canadian Prairies where winters can be tough.
 Personally I would have liked to get more mileage from them but I realize they were OEM tires and were probably quite soft so that the ride would be even nicer.
 I truly think to get maximum wear from them, you should rotate them faithfully, make sure the wheel alignment is proper and get them up to the proper tire pressure all the time so that the wear is consistent.
 This is just my opinion and should be taken as such.
-Terry Addicted to Dodge and rolly 2 Link to comment Share on other sites More sharing options...
+Terry rolly and Addicted to Dodge 2 Link to comment Share on other sites More sharing options...

 Lebowski Posted February 12, 2014 Report Share Posted February 12, 2014 FWIW, I had to replace the OEM tires at around 28000km (17398 miles).
 The brakes are still good after 40000km (crossing fingers), so I don't think it's my driving style.
 Addicted to Dodge 1 Link to comment Share on other sites More sharing options...